mozilla/ee-consultant-guidelines/docs/getting_started.rst

 Prior to entering into a contract with a consulting company, please read through and familiarize yourself with this documentation.

-There are 3 relationships EE can have with consultants.
+There are 3 relationships MozMeao can have with consultants.

 1. Fully Outsourced
 2. Fully Outsourced With Handover
 3. Partially Outsourced

-It is important to define the type of relationship before creating a contract and SOW.
+It is important to define the type of relationship before creating a contract and SOW (Statement of Work).
 The type of relationship informs what the constultants and Mozilla are responsible for.